summa-tx/bcoin-relaylib/README.md

 - DEL /relay/request
 - DEL /relay

-By adding a `Request`, it will emit events via websocket when the `Request` is fulfilled.
+After adding a `Request`, the relay plugin will emit events via websocket when the `Request` is fulfilled.
 Must include either the `pays` or `spends` keys or both.

 ```js
 const client = new RelayClient({